On this page

 Equity

 Making sure all New Zealanders, regardless of their ethnicity or location, have the opportunity to participate and benefit from bowel screening is key for the National Bowel Screening Programme.
-Currently the programme is not delivering equitable access for Māori and Pacific peoples with participation rates well below the overall programme rate.
+Currently the programme is not delivering equitable access for Māori and Pacific peoples with participation rates well below the overall programme rate (external link).

 The programme promotes equitable participation by: